Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Mailchimp gives you multiple features such as access to all of their email templates, automations, and other features for $9.99 a month.

 - Omnisend offers 6,000 emails per month, SMS in your campaigns, marketing automation, and other features for $16 a month.

-On top of that, marketers on Omnisend’s Pro & Enterprise plans can enjoy free SMS credits equal to the price they pay for those plans.
+On top of that, marketers on Omnisend’s Pro plan can enjoy free SMS credits equal to the price they pay for that plan.
 And unlike the two competitors here, Omnisend’s free plan includes the same full features that are available on its paid plans, including automation and SMS marketing.

-Winner: Omnisend, for a more generous free plan.
+Winner: Omnisend, both for price scaling and a more generous free plan.

 Drip offers more than 50 integrations including Shopify, Shopify Plus, WooCommerce, and Magento.
 While they don’t have BigCommerce, they do include Facebook, PayPal, and Outgrow.

 Mailchimp boasts over 200 integrations, including WooCommerce, LiveChat, Canva, and ShipStation into their integrations.